precurse/ansible-smartos_provision/README.md

    - netmask [REQUIRED]
    - gateway [OPTIONAL]

+  example:
-  e.g: nics:
+  nics:
     - {interface: "net0", nic_tag: "external", vlan_id: "4", ip: "10.0.4.10", netmask: "255.255.255.0", gateway: "10.0.4.1"}

 filesystems [OPTIONAL]
   The filesystem source must exist on the global zone before it can be shared to the virtual machine.
+A `zfs create zones/data/somedata` should be ran once before adding a filesystem to a virtual machine.

   Each filesystem listed has the following variables:
   - source [REQUIRED] Mount point from global zone.
   - target [REQUIRED] Where to mount inside virtual machine.
   - read_only [REQUIRED] true or false.

+  example:
-  e.g: filesystems:
+  filesystems:
     - {source: "/zones/data/somedata", target: "/export/somedata", read_only: false}
 ```
 Dependencies
 ------------